giuliorm/dir-diff/README.md

 # dir-diff
 An utility which compares two directories and creates new directory with a difference.

-This repo has two main working branches:
-- maser
-- multithreaded

 **master** implements main functionality of the application: generating a two-directories difference in the third directory.